777arc/textbook/content/digital_modulation.rst

 .. image:: ../_images/ASK.svg
    :align: center
    :target: ../_images/ASK.svg
+   :alt: Example of amplitude shift keying (ASK) in the time domain, specifically 2-ASK

 Note how the average value is zero; we always prefer this whenever possible.